fdev31/wlr-layout-ui/README.md

 ## Requires

+- Python
+  - pyglet
+  - tomli
-- Python: pyglet, tomli, tomli-w
+  - tomli-w
+- One of:
-- wlr-randr (if not using Hyprland >= 0.37)
+  - Hyprland >= 0.37
+  - wlr-randr (for other wayland systems)
-- xrandr (for X11 support)
+  - xrandr (for X11 / Xorg)

 ## Installation